 Make Sure You Don’t Pay More Than You Need To

-Policies vary substantially, so check out at least 3 offers before committing to one.
+- Compare at least 3 different quotes because policies vary substantially.
+Check out at least 3 offers before committing to one.
 Compare apples-to-apples line items like bodily injury and personal property damage liability for the exact same dollar payout amounts.

-Your state has legal requirements for the minimum insurance protection you must purchase for bodily injury, property damage, personal protection and uninsured motorists.
+- Don’t just pay the state minimums.
+Your state has legal requirements for the minimum insurance protection you must purchase for bodily injury, property damage, personal protection, and uninsured motorists.
 Consider paying for more than the legal minimums to protect your financial well-being.
 By paying more in premiums you could be paying less if you get in an accident.
 It’s actually not much more per line item, per policy to ensure you are adequately protected to cover damages caused to people or property.

 - Understand your coverage.
 A higher deductible reduces your monthly premium costs.
 If you can cover a $1,000 deductible, for example, you could save substantially on your policy’s premium.

 - Know Your Car’s Worth.
 If you have an older car you might consider canceling collision/comprehensive if the annual cost is more than 10% of your vehicle’s blue book value.